codysnider/urss/CONTRIBUTING.md

 ## Contributing code the right way

+*(or: how I learned to post merge requests without crying myself to sleep)*

 New user accounts on Gogs are not allowed to fork repositories because of spam.
 To get initial fork access, do the following: